 Zimbabwe has had its fair share of upheaval in recent years, and it’s because of this that many tourists have chosen, or been forced to avoid the country, in spite of its incredible landscapes and breath-taking wildlife.
 Thankfully, as the dust settles on years of upheaval, Zimbabwe’s tourism industry is rising once again, and now is the perfect time to explore the wonders of a country that has been hidden from the outside world for too long.
 In terms of accommodation, there are so many wonderful places to stay in Zimbabwe, but here are just a few of our favourite lodges that you should consider including for your next holiday to Zimbabwe.

-Upstream from Victoria Falls and situated on a private game reserve, &Beyond Matetsi River Lodge is a haven of tranquillity that enjoys 15 kilometres of exclusive river frontage.
-The falls themselves and the various activities in the area, such as helicopter trips, are easily accessible and guests can also enjoy game drives and walks on the 50,000 hectare reserve where elephants, lions and more can be found.
+Upstream from Victoria Falls and situated on a private game reserve, Matetsi Victoria Falls is a haven of tranquillity that enjoys 15 kilometres of exclusive river frontage.
+The falls themselves and the various activities in the area, such as helicopter trips, are easily accessible and guests can also enjoy game drives and walks on the 55,000 hectare reserve where elephants, lions and more can be found.
 The lodge is actually two camps each with nine suites and its own guest area overlooking the river.
 The two camps share a central lodge area with a swimming pool, gym and wine cellar.
 The spacious and luxurious suites, including two bedroom family suites, all face the river and have a contemporary design with unique works of art.
-If you are looking for more exclusivity look no further than the River House which can accommodate four adults and four children and has a swimming pool, a private chef and butler and a dedicated guide and game drive vehicle.
+If you are looking for more exclusivity look no further than the River House Private Villa which can accommodate four adults and four children and has a swimming pool, a private chef and butler and a dedicated guide and game drive vehicle.